Fast Decoding of Interleaved Linearized Reed-Solomon Codes and Variants: Abstract

 We generalize fast minimal approximant basis interpolation techniques to obtain efficient decoding schemes for \ac{ILRS} codes (and variants) with subquadratic complexity in the code length.

-Up to our knowledge, the presented decoding schemes are the first being able to correct errors beyond the unique decoding region in the sum-rank, sum-subspace and skew metric.
-The results for the proposed decoding schemes are validated via Monte Carlo simulations.
+Up to our knowledge, the presented decoding schemes are the first being able to correct errors beyond the unique decoding region in the sum-rank and skew metric.
+The performance of the proposed decoding schemes and the tightness of the upper bound on the decoding failure probability are validated via Monte Carlo simulations.